 We can further exploit the structure of a network with data on underlying dynamical processes.
 As mentioned earlier in terms of recommendation systems, online retailers are interested in using purchase records to study how customers influence each other (Domingos and Richardson, 2001).
-The same question is extremely common in biology, under the term “reverse engineering”.
+The same question is extremely common in biology, but is discussed using the term “reverse engineering.”
 For example, how can we infer the developmental gene regulatory network from temporal gene expression dynamics?
 Ideally, one could fit the relative temporal data using dynamical equations so as to infer the topology.
 However, cellular processes happen too fast and thus most functional genomics experiments do not contain enough time points.
 To overcome this drawback, data mining techniques such as matrix factorization are employed.
-For instance, given the genome-wide expression profile at different time points, one could project the high-dimensional gene expression data to low dimensional space and write differential equations to model the dynamics of the projections (Wang et al., 2012).
+For instance, given the genome-wide expression profile at different time points, one could project the high-dimensional gene expression data to low-dimensional space and write differential equations to model the dynamics of the projections (Wang et al., 2012).

-In addition to the actual dynamic processes occurring on a network, one can explore evolutionary change by comparing networks.
-In a biological context, pairs of orthologous genes (nodes) can be used to define conserved edges, called interologs and regulogs for the protein-protein interaction and regulatory networks, respectively.
+In addition to the actual dynamic processes occurring in a network, one can explore evolutionary change by comparing networks.
+In a biological context, pairs of orthologous genes (nodes) can be used to define conserved edges, which are called “interologs” and “regulogs” for the protein–protein interaction and regulatory networks, respectively.
 These can then be used to align networks from different species (Singh et al., 2008) and to detect conserved or specific functional modules (Yan et al., 2014) across species.
-Based on a large collection of aligned networks between species, a mathematical formalism has been developed to measure the rewiring rate between networks using methods analogous to those quantifying sequence evolution.
+Based on a large collection of aligned networks between species, a mathematical formalism has been developed to measure the rewiring rate between networks using methods analogous to those used for quantifying sequence evolution.
 In this context, metabolic networks rewire at a slower rate compared to regulatory ones (Shou et al., 2011).

-Criticisms on the abstract approach to networks
+Criticisms concerning the abstract approach to networks

 Despite an increasing number of studies applying networks in an abstract mathematical context, concerns have been raised.
-A major concern of network analysis comes from the criticism that statistical patterns (e.g. the scale-free degree distribution mentioned above) offer limited insights.
+A major concern regarding network analysis comes from the criticism that statistical patterns (e.g., the scale-free degree distribution mentioned above) offer limited insights.
 Other examples of these patterns include the enrichment of network motifs (small recurrent subgraphs in a network).
 Statistical patterns suggest that network structures are potentially interesting; nevertheless, understanding their actual functioning requires studying the detailed dynamics of each constitutive part (Ingram et al., 2006).
 While this is a reasonable criticism, such patterns, whether interpretable or not, can often be used as features in machine-learning frameworks for biological and clinical predictions.

-More fundamentally, depending on their background, different researchers may have different interpretation of the meaning of “understanding” (Lander, 2010).
+More fundamentally, depending on their background, different researchers may have different interpretations of the meaning of “understanding” (Lander, 2010).
 In the ideal scenario, everyone wants to have a complete mechanistic picture.
-For perfectionist, in particular, networks have often proved frustrating because their abstract patterns don’t always yield easily to precise molecular description.
+For perfectionists, in particular, networks have often proved frustrating because their abstract patterns do not always yield easily to precise molecular description.
 As an illustration, many stress that systems biology is the study of the behavior of complex biological organization and processes in terms of their underlying molecular constituents (Kirschner, 2005).
 Therefore, it is instructive to employ a mechanistic approach try to get at some of desired mechanistic interpretation.

-Mechanistic approach: comparison gives intuition into biological complexity
+Mechanistic approach: comparison provides intuition into biological complexity